-Biotechnology is not just vast, it’s also beautiful.
+Biotechnology is not just vast, and it’s also beautiful.
 Scientists have classified a wide range of biotechnology ideas in a different color, making it fun and easy.
 Biotechnology and color have always been intertwined- nature’s hues are captured in their synthetic state in a variety of market products.
-For examples: Red for medical and health, Yellow for food, Green for agriculture and so on.
+Here are some examples: Red for medical and health, Yellow for food, Green for agriculture, and so on.
 Violent biotechnology is one of such an interesting field of biotechnology.

 Violet biotechnology or Purple biotechnology is related to publication, invention, IPRs, and patents of biotechnology.
-It is devoted in regulation and solving the problems on above mention issued and formation of a platform for discussion.
-While all other forms of biotechnology aim at increasing the number of inventions, violet biotechnology maintains them in a rightful manner.
+It is devoted to regulation and solving the problems and the formation of a platform for discussion.
+While all other forms of biotechnology aim at increasing the number of inventions, violet biotechnology properly maintains them.

 Like any new field of human science, which is entering human life dynamically, biotechnology is also causing doubts and fears.
 Among them, the law problems mostly related to patenting the inventions is the most hectic one.
 Thus, some serious moral dilemmas and discussions have emerged.
-This results in a dispute between adversaries followers of biotechnology.
-The appearance of all these issues caused the formation of a new branch of biotechnology, called violet biotechnology.
-The content of violet biotechnology came when the Supreme court of the US made a decision that genetically modified microorganism can also be patented.
+This results in a dispute between adversaries’ followers of biotechnology.
+The appearance of all these issues caused the formation of a new branch of biotechnology called violet biotechnology.
+The content of violet biotechnology came when the Supreme court of the US decided that genetically modified microorganisms can also be patented.
 The classification was officially accepted from June 16th, 1980.

 Violet Biotechnology Includes

 - Patent right in biotechnology invention

 Application of Violet Biotechnology

 Violent biotechnology is a complicated topic, and it needs a concept to be approved by Parliament and written in the constitution- the process needs years.
 Here are a few works that have been done in the given issues: